nextcloud/documentation/developer_manual/tutorial.rst

 ---------------------
 Owncloud currently has a ton of static methods which is a very bad thing concerning testability.
 Therefore the app template comes with an api abstraction layer which is located at :file:`lib/api.php`.

-If you find yourself in need to use an Owncloud internal static method, add it to the api layer by simply creating a new method like:
+If you find yourself in need to use more Owncloud internal static methods, add them to the api layer by simply creating a new method for each of them, like:

 .. code-block:: php